Gustavo-Ruby/Gustavo-Ruby/README.md

 - 👀 I’m interested in to develop
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on development of the programming universe
-- 📫 How to reach me via email and LinkedIn
+- 📫 How to reach me: Via email and LinkedIn
 - 😄 Pronouns: ele/dele
 - ⚡ Fun fact: I have syndactyly